darrylb123/usbrelay/README.md

 With the dependency installed, the library can be built and installed with:
 ```
 ##Build libusbrelay_py.so
-# make python
+$ make python
 ##Install to global python
-# make install_py
+$ sudo make install_py
 ```

-Once installed, the library can be used by any python script, assuming it is running as a user with suitable permissions per the changed to udev above.
+Once installed, the library can be used by any python script, assuming it is running as a user with suitable permissions per the changes to udev above.

 The following is a test script included as test.py, showing how to use the library:
 ```